Bongcheon-dong

 Bongcheon-dong is a statutory division of Gwanak District, Seoul, South Korea.
 Its name means "enshrining heaven" which was derived from its location, northern skirt of Mt.
 Gwanak, stretching to the mountain ridge.
-It consists 9 administrative neighborhoods.
-District office of Gwanak is located in Bongcheon.
+It consists of 9 administrative neighborhoods.
+The district office of Gwanak is located in Bongcheon.

 Administrative divisions

-As of September, 2008, there are 9 administrative neighborhoods (dong) in Bongcheon.
+As of September 2008, there are 9 administrative neighborhoods (dong) in Bongcheon.